 It Is Not The Life In Your Years That Count

-Ryan White died at only 18 after contracting HIV from a blood transfusion, but became a spokesperson for the entire HIV/AIDS community.
-More than 30 years after his death, his name is still remembered for his contributions to community awareness.
+Ryan White died at only 18 after contracting HIV from a blood transfusion, but became a spokesperson for the entire HIV and AIDS community.
+More than 30 years after his death, his name is still remembered for his contributions to community awareness and will continue to be for a very long time.

 It Is The Life In Your Years